 About 250 volunteers contribute to these projects regularly, and 1500 incidentally.
 FLORON staff provides technical support where necessary.
 Most time is spend on communication in order to get more volunteers involved in these projects.
 Social media and electronic newsletters are the main way to communicate with volunteers.

 Together with Statistics Netherlands, annual flora trends are produced at national and regional level.
 These are used for reports on Natura2000 species and updates of the national Red List.
 FLORON also provides trends of indicator species in the Living Planet Report series by WWF Netherlands.

 Using observation data FLORON identifies sites with endangered plants.
 In cases where generic management and measures fail for endangered species, FLORON advices site owners on the protection.
 Recently FLORON rescued populations of Phyteuma nigrum and Scorzonera humilis by enlarging and reinforcing populations with hand pollination of the remaining individuals and ex situ propagation.
 This approach makes ex situ conservation cost effective and more meaningful than conventional long-term ex situ conservation programs, such as germplasm preservation or an extensive living collection in gardens and greenhouses.

-National partners include Ministry of Economic Affairs, Wageningen Ecological Research, Statistics Netherlands, Naturalis Biodiversity Center, Product Safety Authority/NVWA, WWF Netherlands, IUCN Netherlands, Dutch Provinces/BIJ12, and the species conservation organizations in the National Database Flora and Fauna.
+National partners include Ministry of Economic Affairs, Wageningen Ecological Research, Statistics Netherlands, Naturalis Biodiversity Center, Product Safety Authority/NVWA, WWF Netherlands, IUCN Netherlands, Dutch Provinces/BIJ12, and species recording/monitoring NGO's in the National Database Flora and Fauna.

 FLORON co-operates with NLBIF, the national GBIF node.
 NLBIF provides funding for digitization projects and the standard list of plant names.
 FLORON hosts an IPT-server for sharing historical observations with scientists around the globe.